 2012

-- Trip to Red Cliff for a 2-day capital campaign workshop with Boris Frank for the proposed Ginanda Gikendaamin community center and library.
-January 2012.
+- January: Several TLAM students and SLIS faculty and staff traveled to Red Cliff for a two-day capital campaign workshop with Boris Frank for the proposed Ginanda Gikendaamin community center and library.

-- Travel to Oneida Nation of Wisconsin.
-March 2012.
+- March: Took a class trip to Oneida Nation of Wisconsin.

-- Planned and traveled to the Fourth Convening Culture Keepers at the Forest County Potawatomi Library and Museum.
+- April: Traveled to the fourth Convening Culture Keepers at the Forest County Potawatomi Library and Museum.

-- Fifth Convening Culture Keepers hosted by the Oneida Nation in November.
+- November: Traveled to the fifth Convening Culture Keepers hosted by the Oneida Nation.

 2011

-- Students formed collaborative partnership with the Ho-Chunk Nation Youth Services at Baraboo.
+- Students formed collaborative partnership with the Baraboo Ho-Chunk Wellness and Learning Center.

-- Visit to the Stockbridge-Munsee Band of Mohicans and the Menominee Nation.
-March 2011.
+- March: Visited the Stockbridge-Munsee Band of Mohicans and the Menominee Nation.

-- Multiple trips to the Ho-Chunk Youth Services Learning Center at the Ho-Chunk Wellness Center in Baraboo, WI.
+- Spring: Took multiple trips to the Ho-Chunk Youth Services Learning Center at the Ho-Chunk Wellness Center in Baraboo, WI.

 2010

-- Lunch table talk about TLAM project and activities at UW-Madison All Campus Library Reference Retreat.
-January 2010.
+- January: Led lunch table talk about TLAM project and activities at UW-Madison All Campus Library Reference Retreat.

-- TLAM students begin collaborating with the Langlade County Historical Society to help digitize the Society’s A.J.
+- January: Began collaboration with the Langlade County Historical Society to help digitize the Society’s A.J.
 Kingsbury Photography Collection.

-- Convening Culture Keepers: TLAM members assist in facilitating the first conference of the mini-series hosted by the Oneida Nation.
+- October: Assisted in facilitating the first Convening Culture Keepers conference hosted by the Oneida Nation.

 2009